Who will win the 71th Annual Tony Awards, and my choices.

-The details out of the way, for the moment, you, now know everything you need to know about tomorrow’s “Tony Awards,’ named after Antoinette Perry for the nickname she was known by her friends and colleagues, who established the annual awards to honor her and The American Theater Wing, which she founded during World War II.
+The details out of the way, for the moment, you now know everything you need to know about tomorrow’s “Tony Awards,’ named after Antoinette Perry for the nickname she was known by her friends and colleagues, who established the annual awards to honor her and The American Theater Wing, which she founded during World War II.
 The Wing operated the Stage Door canteens to entertainment American servicemen in several cities.
 Given annually for distinguished achievement in theater, the Tony Award is probably the theater world’s most coveted honor.

 No production like Hamilton, last year’s winner of 11 Tony Awards, is poised to sweep the evening the way that megahit musical, a cultural phenomenon, did in 2016.
-Still with no clear-cut show set to dominate the ceremony, there are three or four certain winners.
+Still with no show set to dominate the ceremony, there are three or four certain winners.

 Here go my Tony predictions.
-The winner is highlighted in bold in the list of nominations for each category, along with my choices.
+The winner is highlighted IN BOLD in the list of nominations for each category, along with my choices.

 2017 TONY AWARD PREDICTIONS